 Hire a limousine or take airlink or taxi, or get a friend to drive you to the airport.
 This will allow you to relax and have your morning coffee while on the way to the airport.
 This is the one thing that I find allows me to have a great start to my travels.
 On arrival you will be dropped off right at the front door so that you don’t have to drive around in circles to find parking.
 You will also save on the exorbitant parking fees charged for parking at the airport.
 If I can make only one recommendation, this is it!
 A must for me when I travel.
 This is a win, win and a must do!

 Many airports now have self-serve baggage drops.
 Since you have already checked in the night before, print your baggage tags upon arrival at the airport.
 Drop your bags on the appropriate conveyor, and head off to the customs lineup.
 To eliminate this step, which I personally find to be a pain in the you know what, travel with a carry-on only.

-Pro Tip: Booking an early morning or late evening flight will cut down on the crowds and reduce the chaos at the airport
+Just One Tip: Booking an early morning or late evening flight will cut down on the crowds and reduce the chaos at the airport

 Prepare for Security

 Okay, so there isn’t much that you can do to control this stage, but given that most flights tend to depart extremely early in the morning or very late at night, the lineups aren’t very long.
 To ensure smooth and swift clearance, never pack any liquids in your carry-on, take your jewellery off (or better yet, leave it at home), take your belt off, shoes off, and have everything ready to plop into the tote to be cleared.

 Allow For Some Free Time